 The counseling profession has made great progress in defining professional counseling and the career counseling specialty through such efforts as NCDA's career counseling competencies and code of ethics, and state licensing and registry requirements.
 However, several professional groups recognized that many individuals who are currently providing career assistance are not professional counselors.
 The GCDF credential was developed to provide standards, training specifications and credentialing for these many career providers.
 The goal was to define and differentiate two levels of career practice, and to clarify the need for supervision of GCDFs by professional counselors.Top

 Initial leadership was taken by the National Occupational Information Coordination Committee (NOICC) through its Career Development Training Institute (CDTI) which had representatives from 15 associations on its Board.
-Through a CDTI grant to Oakland University, Howard Splete, Judy Hoppin and others developed CDF competencies and a CDF instructor training curriculum.
+Through a CDTI grant to Oakland University, Howard Splete, Judy Hoppin and others developed CDF competencies and an instructor training curriculum.
 Later various groups worked with CCE/NBCC to develop requirements for the GCDF credential.
 These organizations, including the National Career Development Association, the National Employment Counseling Association, and the National Association of Workforce Development Professionals, endorsed the GCDF credential.Top

 I have been working in the career development field for several years but have not taken any specific coursework or training.
 Where can I get the required training for the credential?